Tofaa2/Tachyon/README.md

 | thread.chunk-saving-thread-count | The amount of chunk saving threads to use. -1 to use the amount of processors                      |
 | proxy.bungee | Whether or not the server is behind a BungeeCord proxy                                                      |
 | proxy.velocity | Whether or not the server is behind a Velocity proxy                                                        |

-## Building
-Tachyon uses Gradle as its build system.
-To build Tachyon, its made from two subprojects, the `api` and the `server` projects.
-To build the full server, run the `shadowJar` project for the `server` project.
-This will build the server and its dependencies into a single jar file.
-Keep in mind Tachyon depends on JAVA 17 to function.

 ## Credits